alankrantas/pxt-ESP8266_ThingSpeak/README.md

 ![esp8266-pinout](https://user-images.githubusercontent.com/44191076/50428909-fc097a00-08f5-11e9-91f1-921d1b957f29.png)

 Connect VCC and CH to 3.3V (sufficint power needed, about 200-400 mA at least; the power from micro:bit's USB port alone is NOT ENOUGH), GND to GND, TX (transmit) and RX (receive) to two I/O pins, ignore the rest.
 See [here](https://components101.com/wireless/esp8266-pinout-configuration-features-datasheet) for more details.
-Sometimes you might need to unplug and re-plug power to power up the ESP8266 properly.
+Sometimes you might also need to unplug and re-plug power to start up the ESP8266 properly.

-You can also add a USB-to-TTL module to read AT responses from your ESP8266 via terminal on your computer: (The LED is not needed)
+You can also add a USB-to-TTL module to read full AT responses from your ESP8266 via terminal software on your computer: (The LED in the circuit is not needed)

 ![microbit_esp8266_ArNB60xdJd](https://user-images.githubusercontent.com/44191076/57862847-9c235980-782b-11e9-9588-3e7fe76342ee.png)